42wim/plugctl/README.md

 ## Usage
 ```
 $ plugctl
+  -conf="": a valid config file (uses plugctl.conf if exists)
   -credentials="admin:admin": credentials specify as <login>:<pass>
   -csvfile="output.csv": file to write csv output to (only used with -daemon)
   -daemon=false: run as a (foreground) daemon with polling webserver